LL-Pengfei/CS1010-AY1819S1-Personal/docs/21-assert.md

 Aborted
 ```

-So that we know on which line in our code the assertion has failed -- in this case, which line in our code we have tried to access memory that does not belong to us.
+So that we know on which line in our code the assertion has failed -- in this case, which is the line in our code we have tried to access memory that does not belong to us.

 As you reason about your code, sprinkle `assert` liberally in your code so that, if you are wrong about your reasoning or you make a careless mistake in your code, `assert` will spot that for you.